Testing the necessity of complex numbers in traditional quantum theory with quantum computers: Introduction

 \section{Introduction}

-In recent years, the field of quantum information science has experienced tremendous growth as cloud-based, noisy-intermediate scale quantum (NISQ)~\cite{Preskill2018} hardware has become widely available from several providers including IBM~\cite{IBMQ}, Rigetti~\cite{Rigetti}, and IonQ~\cite{IonQ}.
-In particular, a number of IBM Quantum devices are currently available freely, with additional devices and features available to members of the IBM Quantum network.
-The accessibility of IBM's cloud-based, NISQ hardware presents the incredible opportunity for essentially anyone to perform legitimate quantum experiments~\cite{Devitt2016} by making use of the Qiskit~\cite{Qiskit} software development kit.

-Long before the availability of functional NISQ technology, it was hypothesized that quantum computers would be capable of simulating systems which would be effectively impossible to simulate classically~\cite{Feynman1982}.
-Later it was realized that quantum computers can provide a highly efficient scheme for factoring products of two prime numbers~\cite{Shor}.
-As one of the most widely-employed cryptographic frameworks is based on the impracticality of quickly factoring composite numbers~\cite{RSA}, this particularly mathematical application of quantum computers is of great interest.

-Recent investigations of many-body dynamics~\cite{Smith2019,Bassman2020} and cryptography~\cite{Amico2019,Skosana2021} using currently-available systems have demonstrated the impressive development of controllable quantum hardware.
-But it remains unclear when advances in hardware design will yield devices capable of demonstrating a clear ``quantum advantage'' compared to classical approaches to these interesting questions~\cite{Riedel}.
-The noisy devices currently available are limited by unavoidable errors which accumulate considerably for even modest computations.
-Though some simple methods exist for correcting basic measurement errors~\cite{Qiskitbook}, devising more elaborate and scalable error-correcting schemes for large systems is a highly nontrivial task~\cite{Harper2019,Nation2021}.

-A natural question in this interesting time of rapid development is: what can these noisy quantum devices do {\it now}?
-That is, are there any tasks for which today's imperfect devices are particularly well suited to demonstrate definitive value?
-The aim of this paper is to demonstrate that one viable application of current quantum hardware is to simulate small, entangled systems.
-Some such cleverly designed systems are ideal settings for probing fundamental aspects of quantum mechanics.
-Previous work has shown that Bell's theorem~\cite{Bell} and its extensions provide numerous opportunities~\cite{DallaTorre2022,Wang2021,Sadana2022,Santini2022} for these noisy devices to clearly demonstrate the validity of the traditional framework of quantum mechanics.
+\footnote{Accepted by {\it Am.
+J. Phys.}.
+After it is published, it will be found at:\\ \href{https://pubs.aip.org/aapt/ajp}{https://pubs.aip.org/aapt/ajp}}This article shows how current quantum hardware can be used to realize small entangled systems with sufficient coherence to perform nontrivial experiments.
+Cleverly-designed small experiments are ideal settings for probing fundamental aspects of quantum mechanics.
+Previous work has shown that Bell's theorem~\cite{Bell} and its extensions provide numerous opportunities~\cite{DallaTorre2022,Wang2021,Sadana2022,Santini2022,BrodyTPT} for these noisy devices to confirm experimentally the validity of the traditional framework of quantum mechanics.
+This article focuses on the important role of complex numbers in the traditional formulation of quantum theory.